Marty-Macfly/yii2-crossbar-http/README.md

 This extension allows to submit PubSub and CallReg events via HTTP/POST requests to a [Crossbar HTTP Publisher](http://crossbar.io/docs/HTTP-Bridge-Publisher/) and [Crossbar HTTP Caller](http://crossbar.io/docs/HTTP-Bridge-Caller/).

+[Crossbar.io](http://crossbar.io/) is a networking platform for distributed and microservice applications, implementing the open [Web Application Messaging Protocol (WAMP)](http://wamp-proto.org/).
+It is feature rich, scalable, robust and secure.
+Let Crossbar.io take care of the hard parts of messaging so you can focus on your app's features.

 ####Supports:

 * [Signed requests](http://crossbar.io/docs/HTTP-Bridge-Publisher/#signed-requests)